aayrapet/neural_networks/README.md

 - **Weight initialization**
 - **Regularization**
 - **Optimizers**
+- **Batch_norm**

 …is to code them by hand.

 This repo is my sandbox for building and experimenting with a **Multi-Layer Perceptron (MLP)** from scratch.
+Other models TBD

+The link to theoretical pdf: https://www.overleaf.com/read/pmbzgsrrdxws#08d781

 ---